 To write an effective data scientist resume, start with a solid understanding of what the role requires, along with the must-have elements.
 Learn what to include and how to format your resume with these tips.

 In this guide, you’ll find helpful tips on writing your resume as a data scientist.
-We'll explain the education, experience, and skills you should include, as well as discuss job opportunities for data scientists.
+We'll explain the education, experience, and skills you should include, as well as discuss job opportunities for data scientists and online courses that may prepare you for your next position.

 A data scientist works with data to answer questions and solve problems for a team, company, or organization.
 Data scientists gather, analyze, process, and model data and interpret the results.
 Data can be structured, such as dates, credit card numbers, and names or unstructured, such as social media posts, audio files, or surveillance video.